jeremydumoulin/gtfs4ev/README.md

 - [ ] Let the user set the desired projection CRS
 - [ ] Assess some accessibility metrics by crossing the data with other GIS data
 - [ ] Write some unit tests
-- [ ] Get the code ready for collaboration: upload to GitLab and better comment classes

 ### Done

 - [x] Update the README and create a virtual environment
+- [x] Create a topology class
+- [x] Get the code ready for collaboration: upload to GitLab and better comment classes

 ## License